Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 When executing this in a development machine you need to first [configure the environment](#environment-variables) setting the variables `AZURE_CLIENT_ID`, `AZURE_TENANT_ID` and `AZURE_CLIENT_SECRET` to the appropriate values for your service principal.

 ### Authenticating a service principal with a client secret
 This example demonstrates authenticating the `KeyClient` from the [azure-security-keyvault-keys][keys_client_library] client library using the `ClientSecretCredential`.
-There's also [a compilable sample](../../keyvault/azure-security-keyvault-secrets/src/samples/java/com/azure/security/keyvault/secrets/IdentitySamples.java) to create a Key Vault secret client you can copy-paste.
+There's also [a compilable sample](../../keyvault/azure-security-keyvault-secrets/src/samples/java/com/azure/security/keyvault/secrets/IdentityReadmeSamples.java) to create a Key Vault secret client you can copy-paste.

+See more about how to create a service principal and get these values in [Creating a Service Principal with the Azure CL](#creating-a-service-principal-with-the-azure-cli).

 <!-- embedme ../../keyvault/azure-security-keyvault-secrets/src/samples/java/com/azure/security/keyvault/secrets/IdentityReadmeSamples.java#L44-L59 -->
 ```java